Rennell Island: Communications

-There is no telephone land line or mobile coverage.
-The pfNet project enables internet access at Lake Te’Nggano which is a 20-minute boat trip and 15 minute walk.

-The Solomon Islands Telecommunication Company[] will establish a satellite service on this island to be located about 100metres from the airstrip.
-Services will include a payphone, mobile phone coverage and internet and may even include a repeater station for one of the FM radio stations.
-Initially the opening date was scheduled for July 2008 but delayed due shipping delays.
-As of September 2008 the 6 month late barge arrived and offloaded supplies where construction resumed.
+Telephone and internet service is provided from two 3G-capable towers operated by Our Telekom.

+The TTV television network, which covers much of the Solomon Islands, does not broadcast over the air to Rennell.

+Since 2003, the People First Network (PFNet) has operated an email station in Hutuna; this station was originally operated on VHF wavelengths.
+In Niupani, a school opened in 2007 that partnered with the One Laptop per Child project, providing internet access to students.

+Shortwave radios and satellite phones are used by some residents.

 Utilities

 There are about 20 serviceable generators on the island at time of report.
 These generators are mostly reliable; however use is restricted due to cost and difficulty in obtaining fuel.
 HF radios are powered by solar panel.
 No power grid is in existence.
 There are HF radios in each village and contact can be made through these in Rennell and Bellona.

 Limited fresh water is available at local springs if rain does not fill the water tanks.
 One washing water bore is in the general vicinity of Tingoa Police station.

 Rennell Island has 8 informally run stores.
 In the limited times that supplies are available for sale they will be limited to tinned tuna, rice and a very small range of supplementary items.
 There are 3 similar stores at Bellona.